dart-archive/bleeding_edge-DEPRECATED-USE-SDK-INSTEAD/dart/editor/docs/README.txt

   Building Closure
 ====================================

-We now build the closure compiler from source.
-To do this, right click on closure-compiler/build.xml and choose Run As > Ant Build (the default option, not the Ant Build... option).
+We require the closure compiler to build dartc.
+To build it, right click on closure-compiler/build.xml and choose Run As > Ant Build (the default option, not the Ant Build... option).
 This will create the closure-compiler/build/compiler.jar library, which will be picked up by the com.google.dart.compiler.js project.

+Alternatively, run ant from the third_party/closure_compiler directory.

-Refresh the closure-compiler project for Eclipse to see the new files.
+Refresh the closure-compiler and com.google.dart.compiler.js projects for Eclipse to see the new files.

 ====================================
-  Launching the Plugin
+  Launching the Dart Editor
 ====================================

-Once your projects have been imported, go to the Package Explorer and right-click on the "com.google.dart.tools.ui" project.
-Go to "Run As", and select "Eclipse Application".
-Another instance of Eclipse should launch, running the Dart plugin!
+Once your projects have been imported, go to the Package Explorer and open the dart_feature.product file in the com.google.dart.tools.deploy project.
+Under the Testing section, click on the 'Launch an Eclipse Application' link.
+Another instance of Eclipse should launch, running the Dart Editor!

 ====================================
-  Building Dart Editor
+  Building the Dart Editor
 ====================================

-Run the build_rcp.xml ant script in the com.google.dart.tools.deploy.feature_releng project.
+See the dart/editor/build/README.txt file for build instructions.